Is there an energy price cap for business?

 • Gas - 6.34 pence per kWh and 31.65 pence daily standing charge

-Increases in wholesale gas prices are thought to be the main reason for the increase.
-This is the price suppliers pay for the energy they provide to homes and businesses, and Ofgem figures show it increased by 29% between February and June this year.
-You can read more on this in our guide to business energy price rises.
+Rising wholesale gas prices are thought to be the main reason for the increase.
+This is the price suppliers pay for the energy they provide to homes and businesses.
+Ofgem figures show wholesale gas and electricity prices increased slightly in the last three months of 2024.
+There are more details in our guide to business energy price rises.

-Although the price cap only affects domestic energy rates, an increase in the cap indicates that energy prices could increase for businesses too.
+Although the price cap only affects domestic energy rates, an increase in the cap indicates that energy prices are going up, which could lead to business energy price rises.
+Our main business energy page has a breakdown of this month's business energy prices.

 What is the business energy price cap?